Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Examples

 Fig.~\ref{fig:BH-decoh} shows the plot of the holographic correlation measures against temperature when the size of each subsystem is taken to be $49.95\%$ of the circumference $2\pi$.
 The plot shows the temperature above the Hawking-Page threshold $T_{HP}=(2\pi)^{-1}$ so the black hole phase is favored over the thermal AdS phase.

-There are several interesting aspects of the plot.
-Firstly, while entanglement and classical correlation monotonically decrease as temperature increases, the holographic discord shows non-monotonic behavior since the decay of the classical correlation is too rapid than that of entanglement.
-In particular, the quantum discord increases as the temperature increases at the intermediate temperature.
+There are several interesting aspects of this plot.
+Firstly, while entanglement and classical correlation monotonically decrease as temperature increases, the holographic discord shows non-monotonic behavior since the classical correlation $J_W$ decays more rapidly than entanglement $E_{sq}$.
+In particular, the quantum discord increases as the temperature increases at the intermediate temperature---analogous to the anti-Unruh effect observed in two-qubit detectors~\cite{Henderson:2019uqo}.
 Although this may be counterintuitive as quantum discord typically arises from quantum coherence~\cite{Jin:2022vsa}, our result is consistent with a previous observation in two-qubit systems~\cite{Werlang_2010}.
-We note that a similar behavior called the anti-Unruh effect, is also observed for a response function of the Unruh-DeWitt detector, quantifying the excitation probability~\cite{Henderson:2019uqo}.

 Secondly, as we increase the temperature, both holographic discord and entanglement cease to exist simultaneously for a sufficiently large but finite temperature.
 Naively, this seems different from previous observations in two-qubit or two-dimensional subspace coupled to an infinite dimensional system, where under some noise or for sufficiently high temperature/acceleration, entanglement experiences sudden death while discord remains finite~\cite{Werlang_2009,Werlang_2010,Hassan_2010,Chen-Yi-Xin_2010,Tian_2012,Datta_2009,Fuentes-Schuller:2004iaz,Celeri:2010xy,Landulfo:2009wg,Nambu:2011ae}.
 However, this should be considered with caution.
 Since $J_W(A|B)$ is identified with the (one-way) distillable entanglement as noted in~\cite{Mori:2024gwe}, there is a sudden death of distillable entanglement prior to the death of discord even in this holographic setup.
 Thus, as previously suggested, discord is more robust to decoherence than a bipartite EPR-like entanglement.
 The difference between the distillable entanglement and squashed entanglement is difficult to highlight in previous studies as entanglement in $2\times2$ systems is always distillable~\cite{PhysRevLett.78.574,Horodecki:1998kf}.